 This statement reinforces SVC’s commitment to providing a safe and inclusive learning and working environment for everyone.
 View the statement online.

-Skagit Valley College Policy/Procedure for Prevention and
+Skagit Valley College Non-Discrimination and Harassment Policy and Procedures

 Skagit Valley College Code of Student Conduct

 For instances of harassment and/or discrimination that occur between students, the SVC Code of Student Conduct is enforced, as defined by Washington Administrative Code (WAC) Chapter 132D-150.
 View the Code of Student Conduct online.

 Various academic and co-curricular programs associated with Skagit Valley College will advertise and impose their own policies that may be implemented in addition to the institution-wide policies and procedures defined above.
 Department and program authority will be granted in accordance with state and federal law.

 Title IX protects students, faculty, staff, and community members at Skagit Valley College against discrimination and harassment on the basis of sex or gender.
 This includes issues related to access to programs, treatment in performance reviews and grading, subjection to inequitable environments, or targeted verbal or physical attacks.